statop/lazy-load-bug/README.md

 **The core problem seems to be that the lazy loading mechanism cannot pick and choose stuff out of barrel files**

-When you depend on a barrel, everything in that barrel becomes a part of your chunk.
+Everything in that barrel will always be a part of the same chunk.
+It will never get split up.